SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Mutations in any of the genes responsible for retinitis pigmentosa lead to a gradual loss of rods and cones in the retina.
-The progressive degeneration of these cells causes the characteristic pattern of vision loss that occurs in people with retinitis pigmentosa.
+The pathogenic variants that are responsible for retinitis pigmentosa lead to a gradual loss of rods and cones in the retina.
+The increase in cell death causes the characteristic pattern of vision loss that occurs in people with retinitis pigmentosa.
 Rods typically break down before cones, which is why night vision impairment is usually the first sign of the disorder.
-Daytime vision is disrupted later, as both rods and cones are lost.
+Daytime vision and color vision are disrupted later, as both rods and cones are lost.

 Learn more about the genes associated with Retinitis pigmentosa